IAMMOJAHID/Vision_Transformer/README.md

 Cassava leaf data: https://www.kaggle.com/competitions/cassava-leaf-disease-classification/data
 1. Install the Pytorch and einops libraries
 2. Download the leaf data
-2. change the path of data
+3. Change the path of data
-3. Train the model
+4. Train the model